|Back to Ordering||

 Before a rain, Corona can build up on a fiberglass causing static, but once the rain starts and the antenna gets wet, the effect of Precipitation Static can occur.
 The corona charge drains off of the antenna and the desense from the charges of each individual water drop of precipitation dominates.
 At that point, the effect of precipitation static on an exposed dipole antenna can be greater than on the fiberglass antenna.
 A number of side by side tests with both types of antennas have shown this crossover effect to be true.

 These corona and precipitation problems can be solved by using a static dissipation device, like a "Static Buster."
 These devices continually bleed off the static charge.
 After 2 years of suffering with the repeater not working in rainy or snowy weather, I bought one of these devices, from a Dayton Hamvention vender called "Static Buster", and installed it on the 2-7 machine..... problem solved.
 Interestingly enough, Sinclair was also at Dayton that year and I confronted them with my problem, and they said "we have never heard of this."
-That's funny because this exact same antenna is used on four other 2M repeaters in the area and they all suffer greatly from precipitation static.
+That's funny because this exact same antenna is used on four other 2M repeaters in the area and they all suffer greatly from corona discharge.
 Most of the owners had called Sinclair about their problem to no avail.
 This problem is most severe when your antenna is the highest on a structure or tower (i.e. top mounted).
-Fiberglass antennas seen to suffer more than the exposed dipole arrays, perhaps because the dipole arrays are DC grounded.
+Fiberglass antennas seem to suffer more than the exposed dipole arrays, perhaps because the dipole arrays are DC grounded.

 Although not marketed as a lightning deterrent, it is interesting to note that after this device has been installed, lightning will likely NOT strike this antenna because of the lack of ability of the antenna to build a counter charge where discharge from a cloud would be attracted.